Midjourney inspired knits 1: single bed diamond shaped strips

 The weaving yarn, according to instructions in manuals, may be threaded through the tension mast and guided through the weaving yarn guide.
 Feeding thicker yarn smoothly through the standard mast may become problematic.
 Moving yarn from the groove on one side to that on the other is cumbersome.
 The punchcard machine manual for the 860 machines has some clear illustrations and directions From the 260 manual: The “yarn guide” is that mysterious notch in each arm of the sinker plate.
 In the Studio accessory, the AW1 weaving arm, the yarn is also fed through the yarn mast, and moved physically from side to side after each pass of the carriage.
 Start the piece with waste yarn and some evenly distributed weight based on fabric width.
 Make sure the weaving brushes are activated.
 In Brother standard, their position is changed using the corresponding lever, in the bulky 260 the L and R wheel brushes need to be placed in their corresponding slots.
 A good repeat, to begin with, is one that selects every other needle, every other row.
 The card is a standard factory issue with punchcard machines.
 In general, the knitting yarn is thinner than the weaving one.
 The tension needs to be adjusted to accommodate the surface yarn, not the background one.
 The tighter the tension the firmer and narrower the weave.
 It is also possible to create soft knits with a lot of drape ie by using sewing thread for the ground and fine mohair for the weft, there is a huge range for exploration.

 The “weft” precedes the base knitting yarn which knits the stitch.
 It is laid over the top loop of the old stitch on a needle selected by a hole in the card and goes underneath the top loop of a previous stitch on a needle not selected by a blank on the card.
 When card 1, above, is in use, the weaving yarn is caught in a series of two loops, one above, and one below forming a honeycomb effect.
-The structure is typically illustrated this way in Japanese reference books and magazines in particular.
-Early Brother punchcard volumes have illustrations of the over_under structures and in between floats along with providing the pattern repeats.
+The structure is typically illustrated in these ways in Japanese reference books and magazines in particular.
+Early Brother punchcard volumes have illustrations of the over_under structures and in-between floats along with providing the pattern repeats.
 Setting things up: the weaving yarn is in front of the machine, fed from the floor.
 The short end goes to the carriage side, the long end is away from it.
 It is laid in front of the gatepegs, atop selected needles.
 A clothespin can provide enough weight on the short end to keep it from riding up and having to be managed with one’s hand.
 “Weaving” can begin from either side, here it starts on the left.
 Knitting in 2-row sequences will return the yarn ends to the starting position.
 Locking the card, as with any other pattern, will repeat the same needle selection, creating vertical repeats that resemble twill weaving on a loom.

 a: card set to advance normally, b: card locked a: because stitches are actually knitting every other row, slipping while the needles on each side of them knit, they will alternately be a bit elongated; b: same needles knit every row, so their appearance is consistent.
 Depending on the difference in yarn thickness, the knit stitches in the ground become forced apart with what can be significant “bleed-through” on the reverse of the weaving to make that a really interesting fabric feature as well.